 Your second option is to submit a disposal request.
 For a cheaper price than removal, Amazon will dispose of the stock for you.
 The decision to use this option may be a hard one to make.
 But, if the amount you paid for your inventory is minimal, it may be the best one.
 Maybe you were testing a new product and it didn’t sell, so it’s time to cut bait.

 Unfortunately, even if you choose to have Amazon dispose of your inventory, there is a cost to you.
-Disposal is $0.15 for standard size units and $0.30 for oversized units.
+Disposal is $0.25 for standard size units and can get up to $1.90 per unit for units more than 10 lbs, with an additional $0.20/lb above the first 10 lbs.
+You can check out the latest disposal fees here.
 The good thing about disposal is that Amazon makes it really easy.
 All you have to do is designate that you want the products disposed of and Amazon does the rest.

 #3 – Try to Sell the Items